timofann/retail-analytics-db/README.md

 | Maximum discount depth         | Offer_Discount_Depth        | Arabic numeral (decimal), percent          | The maximum possible discount for the offer                                                   |

-## Part 5.
-Forming personal offers aimed at increasing the frequency of visits

-Create a *part5.sql* script and add the following function to it.

 ### Write a function that determines offers aimed at increasing the frequency of visits
 Function parameters:
 - first and last dates of the period